denisidoro/blog/content/posts/2024-05-13-youtubers-big-tech-interview.md

 ## Intro

-I've recently landed an offer I was really looking forward to (yay! 🎉)
+I've recently landed an offer I was really looking forward to (yay! 🎉).

 The least I could do was to give a shoutout to the YouTubers who made this possible.

-## System design
+## System Design

 [Jordan](https://www.youtube.com/@jordanhasnolife5163/featured) is the GOAT!
 Seriously.